Pool Volume Calculator

 Formula Core:

-The core volume equation multiplies shape-adjusted area by average water depth, then subtracts displacement.
+The core equation multiplies shape-adjusted surface area by average water depth, then subtracts the selected displacement percentage.

 |---|---|---|